CRASH Clock

 The CRASH Clock is an environmental indicator for assessing the collision risk in low Earth orbit (LEO).
 Details can be found in this preprint (revised based on community feedback): https://arxiv.org/abs/2512.09643

-The CRASH Clock asks what is the expected time for a collision in LEO between tracked artificial objects, which includes satellites, debris, and abandoned rocket bodies — if all manoeuvres were to stop.
+The Crash Clock asks, What is the expected time for a potential collision in LEO between tracked artificial objects — including satellites, debris, and abandoned rocket bodies — if all manoeuvres were to stop?
 While this is a hypothetical situation, it reflects the degree to which humanity is dependent on errorless operations in orbit.
 The CRASH Clock also does not consider non-trackable objects.
-Thus, its value is conservative.

 Outer Space Institute